jfilter/sparse-svd-benchmark/README.md

 * [sparsesvd](https://pypi.org/project/sparsesvd/) is really slow and thus was not considered for the graphs
 * There is almost not differnce between the implementation of randomized SVD with [Gensim SVD](https://radimrehurek.com/gensim/models/lsimodel.html#gensim.models.lsimodel.stochastic_svd) and [Scikit-Learn SVD](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)
 * MKL is faster than OpenBlas for the randomized SVD (not clearly vissible in the graphs, sorry for this)
-* Truncated is faster as the problem gets more difficult
+* Randomized SVD is faster as the problem gets more difficult

 ## Setup